yvesgurcan/dungeon/README.md

 The source code is available [here](https://github.com/yvesgurcan/dungeon).

 ## TL;DR
-[Click here to play.](http://dungeon.yvesgurcan.com/stable/) When the page loads, a default character with random ability scores is created for you.
-You can start playing right away.
+- [Click here to play.](http://dungeon.yvesgurcan.com/stable/) A default character with random ability scores is created for you.
+- Use `npm` to install and run the project.
+Feel free to fork the repository.

 ## <a name="toc"/> Guide